 - Defects in the structure and in the load-bearing elements are covered for ten years.
 The amount of the coverage for a single-family house is $200,000, or the purchase price if the latter is lower.
 For a condo, coverage is $100,000, or the purchase price if it is lower.
 The common portions of condominium buildings are covered for $100,000 per unit, for an eligible total of $2.5 million.

-In Newfoundland and Labrador, Nova Scotia, New Brunswick and Prince Edward Island, the new home warranty is offered by Atlantic Home Warranty, a not-for-profit organization established by a group of building contractors.
-However, in the Maritimes, new home warranties are optional.
+In Newfoundland, Labrador, Nova Scotia, New Brunswick and Prince Edward Island, the new home warranty is offered by Atlantic Home Warranty, a not-for-profit organization established by a group of building contractors.
+However, in these regions, new home warranties are optional.
 Only the builders who are members of Atlantic Home Warranty have the right to offer the Atlantic Home Warranty Program.

 This warranty is administered and managed by Lux Residential Warranty, an insurance company that specializes or specializing in protecting new homes.
 The seven-year coverage is limited and mainly covers major structural defects.
 Certain options are available, including coverage of the down payment made.
 The maximum amount covered is $50,000 for a single-family house or condo.